Venthe/gitea-helm-chart/README.md

 ### Transitioning from previous versions

-- If you want to stay with a RWO PV and haven't used `persistence.existingClaim` before, you need to define it now with the name of your existing PVC.
+- If you want to stay with a RWO PV and haven't used `persistence.claimName` before, you need to define it now with the name of your existing PVC.
   Otherwise the chart will create a new PVC with an empty volume.
 - If you want to switch to a RWX volume and go for HA, you need to backup the data stored under `/data`, let the chart create a new RWX PV and restore it to this location.
   This can be done via